cube3power/atsd/rule-engine/functions-web-query.md

 ## Overview

-The web query functions execute an HTTP request to an external web service and return the [`WebRequestResult`](#response-object) response object for further processing.
+Web query functions execute an HTTP request to an external web service and return a [`WebRequestResult`](#response-object) response object for further processing.

 ### `queryConfig`